NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/gme/README.txt

 The default GME configuration is set to connect to a MySQL database on hte localhost with no password and username root.
 If you need to change this be sure to edit the gme config file in the etc directory.
+The GME also dynamically creates its databases and tables.
+Make sure that the database priviliges are set correctly to enable this.

 GME installations should run a backup script to make sure the integrity of the database can be restored apon any failures.
 A general purpose script for this is provided in the